-1. Riding is to be done with plain halter, one rein (rein may not be over 6 1/2 feet long) and saddle.
+Riding is to be done with plain halter, one rein (rein may not be over 6 1/2 feet long) and saddle.
 Saddle to be furnished by management, but contestants are permitted to use own saddle when sanctioned by the judges Standard halter and committee saddles must be used.
 A cinch at least eight (8) inches wide must be used on all bronc saddles.
 The underside of all committee saddles must be maintained in good condition by the contestant and/or stock contractor providing bronc saddles.
 The under skirting shall be fleece lined and otherwise padded and must be smooth and free from protruding harness nails.
 No foreign objects shall be attached to or placed under saddle.
 If equipment is sanctioned by judges and contestant furnishes equipment (which is acceptable to judges) contestant MUST use same.
 If contestant fails to comply with this rule, contestant will be disqualified in that event.

-2. Measurements for the saddle to be: Rigging - 3/4 rigging with D-ring pulling no further back than the rear of the swells.
+- Measurements for the saddle to be: Rigging -3/4 rigging with D-ring pulling no further back than the rear of the swells.
 Cantle - not more than five (5) inches tall measured from back jockey to tallest point.
 Gullet - not less than four (4) inches at center of swells.
-Swells - not more than fourteen (14) inches wide or undercut more than one (1) inch on either side.
+Swells not more than fourteen (14) inches wide or undercut more than one (1) inch on either side.
 Stirrups - hung over the bars with fenders.
 Seat not less than fourteen (14) inches long.
-Deviation from specifications provided herein will be considered illegal.

-- 3. Riding rein and hand must be on the same side.
+Deviation from specifications provided herein will be considered illegal. - 3.
+Riding rein and hand must be on the same side.
 Horses to be saddled in chute.
 Rider may cinch own saddle or examine same to determine if satisfactory; bucking rein must be connected to halter.
 Bucking rein ONLY may be attached to halter under penalty of disqualification.
 (This to be at the stock contractor's discretion.)
-If horse flips in box and breaks riders equipment, contestant may draw out and receive entry fee back. - 4.
+If horse flips in box and breaks riders' equipment, contestant may draw out and receive entry fee back. - 4.
 Horses to be ridden eight (8) seconds, time to start when inside shoulder crosses plane of bucking chute.
-The contestant must have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
-Failure to do so will receive a NO score.
-Either judge will have the option to waive the mark out rule if the contestant is fouled or the animal stalls.
+The contestant should attempt to have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
+This is called "The Mark Out" and if the contestant fails to complete "the mark out" the judges will take that into consideration when awarding points for the Rider's score.
+Judges will also take into consideration if the contestant is fouled or the animal stalls before leaving the chute, then no deductions should be made for failing to mark the animal out.

-- 5. Middle flank belongs to rider, however, flank cannot be pulled further back than the break unless permission is ranted by the stock contractor. - 6.
-Riders will use dry rosin only on saddle and chaps.
+- Middle flank belongs to rider; however, flank cannot be pulled further back than the break unless permission is ranted by the stock contractor. - Riders will use dry rosin only on saddle and chaps.
 Judges can inspect saddle and chaps before or after competition.
-Contestant can be disqualified and fined for cheating.

-7. Disqualifications: Any of the following offenses will disqualify a rider:

-a.
-Use of anything other than dry rosin on saddle and chaps.

-b.
-Being bucked off.

-c.
-Changing hands on rein.
+Contestant can be disqualified and fined for cheating. - 7.
+Disqualifications: Any of the following offenses will disqualify a rider: - a.
+Use of anything other than dry rosin on saddle and chaps. - b.
+Being bucked off. - c.
+Changing hands on rein. - d.

-d.
 Losing bucking rein.